citizenfx/fivem-docs/content/scripting-reference/runtimes/javascript/functions/on-client.md

 ---

 Use `on` function when you want to listen from client only.\
-This declare an event which get triggered with [emit](/scripting-reference/runtimes/javascript/functions/emit-client) from the client.
+This declares an event which gets triggered with [emit](/scripting-reference/runtimes/javascript/functions/emit-client) from the client.

 ## Signature